colinarelliott/RubyGPT/readme.md

-# Simple ChatGPT Wrapper for Ruby (WIP, NON-FUNCTIONAL)
+# Simple Ruby Chatbot using ChatGPT API (you'll need a key)

 ## Installation Instructions
 1. Install [Ruby](https://www.ruby-lang.org) if you don't already have it.